thisisavoiid/thisisavoiid/README.md

----

 # 👤 About Me:

-### Hey, I'm Jonathan 👋<br><br>
+### Hello, I’m Jonathan 👋<br><br>

-I’m a Games Programming (Advanced Diploma) student at SAE Institute Bochum with a passion for turning ideas into interactive, functional, and creative solutions.
-My interests span coding, music production, and innovative tech projects, from building practical tools and bots to experimenting with game logic and immersive systems.<br><br>
+I am currently pursuing an Advanced Diploma in Games Programming at SAE Institute Bochum.
+I specialize in transforming ideas into interactive, functional, and engaging digital experiences.
+My work spans software development, game systems, music production, and a variety of tech projects, including practical tools, automation scripts, and experimental applications.<br><br>

-Some of my key projects and experiences include:<br>
+Key projects and experience include:<br>

-* Designing custom Discord bots with robust configuration and modular systems.<br>
+* Developing modular and configurable software and Discord bots for diverse use cases.<br>
-* Setting up local Linux servers for personal automation and development workflows.<br>
+* Designing and maintaining local Linux servers to support automation, development workflows, and project testing.<br>
-* Creating efficient and interactive code structures for games, utilities, and creative projects.<br><br>
+* Writing clean, efficient, and scalable code in C# and Python for games, utilities, and creative applications.<br><br>

-I thrive at the intersection of logic and creativity, focusing on precision, scalability, and usability.
-Whether that’s in game mechanics, software development, or sound design.<br><br>
+I thrive at the intersection of logic and creativity, focusing on precision, scalability, and usability across game mechanics, software development, and sound design.<br><br>

 🧠 Lifelong learner.  <br>
 💻 Passionate builder.  <br>